tier4/scenario_simulator_v2/.github/PULL_REQUEST_TEMPLATE.md

 ## Abstract

-> Please delete this sentence and explain this pull request shortly.
+> Delete this sentence and explain this pull request shortly.

 ## Background

-> Please delete this sentence and explain the circumstances that led to this pull request being sent.
+> Delete this sentence and explain the circumstances that led to this pull request being sent.
 ## Details

-> Please delete this sentence and describe this pull request.
+> Delete this sentence and describe this pull request.

 > For example, it is desirable to describe the specifications of added functions, and detailed explanations of bugs that have been fixed.

 ## References

-> Please describe any standards, algorithms, books, articles, etc. that you referenced when creating the pull request.
-If there is any novelty, please mention it.
+> Describe any standards, algorithms, books, articles, etc. that you referenced when creating the pull request.
+If there is any novelty, mention it.

 # Destructive Changes

-> Please include a description of the changes and a migration guide and send the pull request with a bump major label.
+> Include a description of the changes and a migration guide and send the pull request with a bump major label.
 (Example : https://github.com/tier4/scenario_simulator_v2/pull/1139)

-> Otherwise, please remove the "Destructive Changes" section and make sure this pull request is labeled `bump minor` or `bump patch`.)
+> Otherwise, remove the "Destructive Changes" section and make sure this pull request is labeled `bump minor` or `bump patch`.)

 # Known Limitations

-> If there are any limitations on the features or fixes added by this pull request, Please delete this sentence and please clearly describe them.
+> If there are any limitations on the features or fixes added by this pull request, delete this sentence and clearly describe them.

 > If there are no limitations on the features or modifications added by the pull request, remove the "known limitations" section.